This post may contain affiliate links. Please read our disclosure policy.

 Finding a Functional Doctor

 While these recommendations might help you treat hormonal acne naturally, I recommend finding a Functional Medicine Practitioner who can order the right tests and come up with a personalized plan for balancing your hormones.
+A plan that offers long-term success involves gut and liver support, proper nutrition, and lifestyle shifts that prioritize sleep and sleep reduction.

 Remember, hormonal acne isn’t just a cosmetic issue, it’s a sign of an underlying imbalance that could lead to serious issues down the road.
 You are worthy of having your concerns listened to and recognized.